kaiorosa1/100-days-of-code/log-r5.md

 # 100 Days Of Code - Log (Round 5)

+### Day 15: March 16, 2020

+**Today's Progress**: I continued the MEAN course on Udemy.
+Watched some lectures on Udemy and worked on the mean-course app.

+**Thoughts**: A bought a course on Docker and I'm very exicted to learn about container and all that good stuff.
+I'm not changing my focus I just want to diversify what I am learning.
+I have a lot of school work to do as well.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/mean-stack-udemy/commit/baa6751289bfa7f9c546566d367364cc71e5f7aa)

+---

 ### Day 14: March 15, 2020

 **Today's Progress**: I started the MEAN course on Udemy.
 I set up Angular and worked on the mean-course project.